ministryofjustice/hack-2024-genaitests/README.md

 ### Configuring the Python script

-At the start of `main.py`, edit the values of the variables `JIRA_URL`, `USER` and `TOKEN` for your Jira Cloud bot account (note that `TOKEN` is a revocable Jira API token, generated for the Jira Cloud user or project, **not** the bot account's Jira Cloud password).
+Open the file `main.py` and edit the values of the variables `JIRA_URL`, `JIRA_USER` and `JIRA_TOKEN` so they point to a Jira Cloud workspace and bot account where issue queries and updates will be made (note that `JIRA_TOKEN` is a revocable Jira API token, generated for the Jira Cloud user or project, **not** the bot account's Jira Cloud password).

 Create a new free Jira Cloud workspace, and a dedicated email for the bot